 Before you buy anything, make sure that your computer has the minimum system requirements for running the desired version of the software.
 Pro Tools doesn't work with Windows Vista, for example.
 And if you're going to be recording a lot of music, you'll want to invest in some extra external hard drives for storing all of the raw and finished audio files.

-For lots more information on Pro Tools, audio post production and related topics, check out the links on the next page.
+For lots more information on Pro Tools, audio post production and related topics, check out the links below.